zortax/zgui/docs/guide/layering.md

 is a special test mode; it is what the layering already made possible.

-**A second implementation is an implementation, not a fork.** There are two platform backends, two vector rasterisers, two text metric sources, and a capture renderer beside the real one.
+**A second implementation is an implementation, not a fork.** There are two platform backends, two vector rasterisers, two text metric sources, and a capture renderer beside the GPU renderer.
 Each of those exists because the boundary above it names no library.

-## The four ledgers that enforce it
+## The four checks that enforce it

 The layer rule alone is not enough, because a downward edge can still be the wrong edge.
 Four narrower checks run beside it.